Skip to content

 Find the full printable recipe with specific measurements below.

-• Yellow cornmeal: The key ingredient that gives cornbread its corny flavor and texture.
+• Yellow cornmeal: The base for cornbread, giving it that classic corn flavor and a slightly gritty texture.

 • To kick up the heat a notch, use 2 jalapenos or decide to keep the seeds in (all the power to you).
 You can also add in a can of diced green chiles or use Mexican corn.

-• If you want all of the flavor of the jalapeno but very little heat, take care to remove ALL of the seeds.
+• If you want very little heat, take care to remove ALL of the seeds.
 I do that all the time in these bacon wrapped jalapeno poppers.

 • Add sliced green onions before baking to add a little color and flavor to the bread.

-• This recipe uses cheddar but you can swap for any Mexican cheese, pepper jack cheese or a Monterey Jack cheese.
+• Swap cheddar cheese for any Mexican cheese, pepper jack cheese or a Monterey Jack cheese.

 Slice of cornbread with butter.